rainbow494/arch-1/doc/en-us/deep-lessons-from-google-and-ebay-on-building-ecosystems-of.markdown

 *   **Maintain full backward / forward compatibility of interfaces**.

-    *   <span>Never break client code.</span>
+    *       Never break client code.

-    *   <span>This means maintaining multiple interface versions.
-In some nasty situations it means maintaining multiple deployments, one for the new version and others for older versions.</span>
+    *       This means maintaining multiple interface versions.
+In some nasty situations it means maintaining multiple deployments, one for the new version and others for older versions.

-    *   <span>Usually because of the small incremental change model interfaces are not changed.</span>
+    *       Usually because of the small incremental change model interfaces are not changed.

-*   <span>Have an explicit deprecation policy.
-Then the service provider is strongly incented to moved all clients off version N and over to version N+1.</span>
+*       Have an explicit deprecation policy.
+Then the service provider is strongly incented to moved all clients off version N and over to version N+1.

-## <span>Operating Services at Scale</span>
+##     Operating Services at Scale

-*   <span>As a service provider what does it feel like to operate a service in a large scale system of  polyglot microservices?</span>
+*       As a service provider what does it feel like to operate a service in a large scale system of  polyglot microservices?

 *   **Predictable performance is a requirement**.